 Determining the proper forum and parties is also a major factor.
 For example, does the case qualify to be brought in state or federal court, or both?
 Is it advantageous to litigate in a particular court because of matters such as precedent or proximity?
 The plaintiff must be the person or entity whose rights are at issue.
 On the other hand, naming the proper defendant is equally critical to avoid dismissal by the judge.

-The plaintiff must have legal capacity to sue (e.g. a competent adult or corporation in good standing) and the defendant must be subject to personal jurisdiction either by being served with the lawsuit in New Jersey or outside the state via N.J.R.
+The plaintiff must have legal capacity to sue (e.g. a competent adult or corporation in good standing) and the defendant must be subject to personal jurisdiction either by being served with the commercial lawsuit in NJ or outside the state via N.J.R.
 4:4-4(b)(1), which is known as a long arm statute.
 A defendant located outside the state must have minimum contacts with the state (e.g. be frequently engaged in business ventures in the state).
 You also may want to join or be ordered by the court to join certain other interested parties that may impact your relief.

 Is Alternative Dispute Resolution a Better Option than Litigation or Is It Your Only Option?